Surue/surue.github.io/index.md

 ---
-layout: default
+layout: home
 ---

-# Self Introduction
+# Nicolas Schneider

-I'm Nicolas Schneider, passionated about custom game engine and video games in generals.
-With those posts I'm presenting some aspects of the many projects I've been working.
+Hi, I'm Nicolas Schneider, passionated about custom game engine and video games in generals.
+You can see wat's following either as a showreel of my differents project or as a tutorial web pages containing differents works I'm breaking down.

+If doing AI and PCG is my hobby I'm more of a core programmer.

+# Majors projects

 ## AI groups movements and Pathfinding